ciroque/CentralConfigurationRepository/README.md

 As with the other segments there are no restrictions on how scopes can be defined.

 #### Examples

+As noted above it is possible to perform discovery by starting at the root hierarchy segment and build the URI to the desired setting.

+    The /setting URI will return a list of the environments available.
+    The /setting/production URI will return a list of the applications available in the production environment.
+    The /setting/production/webservice URI will return a list of the scopes available in the webservice application in the production environment.
+    The /setting/production/webservice/logging URI will return a list of the logging settings for the webservice appliction in the production environment.

 ### Batch Configuration Provider Service